 New data from the study of media reports on home oxygen fire incidents in the U.S. has revealed that:

 - Someone dies every four days in fires involving home oxygen in the US

 - The true death toll of home oxygen fires in the US is likely to be higher than previous estimates by the National Fire Protection Association (NFPA)

 - The death toll is at least 100 and possibly as many as 150 people each year

 - A third of home oxygen fire incidents involve a cylinder explosion, putting public and emergency services at risk

 The full report – The prevalence and impact of home oxygen fires in the USA – reveals a material public health problem in the United States.

 What you need to know about thermal fuses

-While as yet there is no law that specifically says firebreaks have to be fitted in the United States, to legally market an oxygen concentrator it must have gone through the 510(k) process to demonstrate that the device is substantially equivalent to one legally in commercial distribution in the United States.
+While as yet there is no law that specifically says that thermal fuses (firebreaks) have to be fitted in the United States, to legally market an oxygen concentrator it must have gone through the 510(k) process to demonstrate that the device is substantially equivalent to one legally in commercial distribution in the United States.